Charles-Ndugire/password-locker/README.md

 ## Technologies Used

-* python3.6
+* python3.9

 ## Known Bugs
-* There are no known bugs currently but pull requests are allowed incase you spot a bug
+* No known bugs currently .
 ## Contact Information

-If you have any question or contributions, please email me at [mikeycharlesm7@gmail.com]
+If you have any question or contributions, please email me at [ndugirecharles@gmail.com]

 ## License
 * *MIT License:*